“LITTLE THINGS MATTER“

-Shattered challenges long held stereotypes about a group of people with a physical disability.
+Smashing challenges long held stereotypes about a group of people with a physical disability.
 Those people have traditionally been the brunt of jokes and ridicule and their physical condition remains socially acceptable to deride – that group is people with dwarfism.

 Such derisive attitudes manifest in negative treatment with the majority of dwarf people having experienced violence in their lifetime directly related to their dwarfism.